Sex Addicts Anonymous: Sponsors

 A sponsor is a member that has been part of the program for a reasonable amount of time (as determined by the "sponsee"), has attained a desirable level of sex sobriety, has worked the 12 steps (not required), and has a level of recovery that appeals to the sponsee.
 These individuals will help new members by offering a more personal level of availability in order to answer questions and listen to the sponsee's more sensitive problems.
 The sponsor will also take the sponsee through the 12 steps.
 Usually, newcomers will find a proper sponsor after attending a few meetings taking in consideration the level of comfort between the new member and the old one, but if a good relationship is attained, the new attendee will continue to be guided by this person.

 COSA

 COSA is a recovery program for family or friends whose lives have been affected by someone else's compulsive sexual behavior.
 The official name of the organization is the acronym COSA; it is no longer the abbreviation C.O.S.A. as there was no agreement that it stood for either 'Codependents of Sex Addicts' or 'Co-Sex Addicts'.
-Each COSA member may choose to define him/herself as a codependent of sexual addiction, as a co-sex addict, or simply as a member of COSA, according to his or her own personal experience and conscience.
+Each COSA member may choose to define themselves as a codependent of sexual addiction, as a co-sex addict, or simply as a member of COSA, according to their own personal experience and conscience.